hdowens/projeul_sols/README.md

 How many starting numbers below ten million will arrive at 89?
 As we know it can end at 89 or 1, just a simple while loop to test these conditions.

+**q79** - Passcode derivation.
+A common security method used for online banking is to ask the user for three random characters from a passcode.
+For example, if the passcode was 531278, they may ask for the 2nd, 3rd, and 5th characters; the expected reply would be: 317.

+The text file, keylog.txt, contains fifty successful login attempts.

+Given that the three characters are always asked for in order, analyse the file so as to determine the shortest possible secret passcode of unknown length.

 **q76** - How many different ways can one hundred be written as a sum of at least two positive integers?
           I solved this with dyanmic programming.
 I noticed the recurrence relation from the example and therefore fit the dynamic programming solution I wrote for q31 - coin sums.
 Just needed a slight edit.
 Each num, from 0 < num <= 100, is based on the solutions from the number beneath it, except 1 which is there is only 1 solution obviously.